Support for Survivors of Sexual Assault

 The Women’s Center at Virginia Tech and Cook Counseling Center are dedicated to creating safe environments for a victim to discuss any trauma that may have impacted their lives because of sexual assault.

-If you have been sexually assaulted, talking with a Cook Counseling Center counselor who understands rape may be helpful to you.
+If you have been sexually assaulted, you may find it helpful to talk with a Cook Counseling Center counselor.
 If you feel anxious, frightened, depressed or angry, tearful, restless or irritated, a counselor can help you work through your feelings about the assault.

 If You have Recently Become a Victim of Sexual Assault